 The mission of Walla Walla University is to foster the unique gifts of every individual within this Christian community of faith and discovery.
-The University adheres to all federal and state civil rights laws and regulations prohibiting discrimination in public and private universities of higher education (Title IX of the Education Amendments of 1972, Title VI and Title VII of the Civil Rights Act of 1964, and Section 504 of the Rehabilitation Act of 1973).
-While Walla Walla University is a religiously qualified institution of higher education.
-It does not discriminate whether explicitly or implicitly against students, or applicants for admission on the basis of race, color, national origin, sex, age, honorably discharged veteran or military status, pregnant or parenting statuses, the presence of neuro diverse abilities (sensory, mental, or physical abilities), or the use of a trained dog guide or service animal by a person with a disability.
+The University adheres to all federal and state civil rights laws and regulations prohibiting discrimination in public and private universities of higher education (Title IX of the Education Amendments of 1972, Title VI and Title VII of the Civil Rights Act of 1964, and Section 504 of the Rehabilitation Act of 1973, and Washington State House Bill 1751).
+While Walla Walla University is a religiously qualified institution of higher education it does not discriminate whether explicitly or implicitly against students, or applicants for admission on the basis of race, color, national origin, sex, age, honorably discharged veteran or military status, pregnant or parenting statuses, the presence of neuro diverse abilities (sensory, mental, or physical abilities), or the use of a trained dog guide or service animal by a person with a disability.

-In keeping with its commitment to maintaining an environment that is free of unlawful discrimination and with its legal obligations, Walla Walla University maintains a policy prohibiting unlawful harassment and sexual misconduct including, but not limited to sex-based intimidation and harassment, hate crime, domestic violence, dating violence, stalking, and assault.
-For further information or to report an incident, go to: <https://www.wallawalla.edu/resources/human-resources-payroll/titleix/get-help-now/> .
+In keeping with its commitment to maintaining an environment that is free of unlawful discrimination and with its legal obligations, Walla Walla University maintains a policy prohibiting unlawful harassment and sexual misconduct including, but not limited to sex-based intimidation and harassment, hate crime, domestic and dating violence, stalking, and assault.
+For further information or to report an incident, go to: wallawalla.edu/titleix